The Benefits of Matcha Green Tea

 If you don’t have tools, a really good way to mix matcha is to use a small cup put ½ tsp of matcha add a little hot water, and whisk it using a fork or small teaspoon to whisk.
 Once the matcha is dissolved, add honey for a little bit of sweetness, pour in a cup with hot water, and stir.
 Or you have it cold by pouring in a glass shaker with ice.
 Mix it with either your favorite milk, or coconut milk, and shake.
 It is delicious that way.
 My preference is coconut over milk as coconut is healthier to use but gives the cold matcha green tea a superb taste.
 I love it!
 Honey works great if you wish to add a touch of sweetener or stevia.

 Matcha Is Contaminants Free

 The tea is tested for traces of lead and other contaminants by the growers and independent laboratories in the U.S. There was no lead detected in the most recent reported levels below the detection limit of 1ppm (part per million).
 Additionally, the seller test for the full spectrum of common heavy metals like Arsenic, Cadmium, and Mercury as well as Fluoride, and similarly these were not detected below the detection limit of 1ppm.
 Also, laboratories performed radiation tests and use a gross Alpha/Beta/Gamma test that comprehensively detects radiation contamination.
 All tea crops have passed these tests with no traces of contamination.

-How Do You Know If You Have A Quality Matcha?
+How To Tell If You Have A Quality Matcha?